oils-for-unix/oils/doc/oil-language-tour.md

     #  A is A
     #  line two, with backslash \

-(The leading `$` does NOT mean "interpolation".
-It's an unfortunate collision.)
+(Note that the leading `$` does **not** mean "interpolation".
+It's an unfortunate syntax collision.)

 #### Multiline Strings

 Multiline strings are surrounded with triple quotes.
-Leading whitespace is stripped in a convenient way, and they have single- and double-quoted varieties, as above:
+They have single- and double-quoted varieties, and leading whitespace is stripped in a convenient way.

     sort <<< '''
     $2.00  # literal $, no interpolation